-In clinical trials, EVRYSDI led to an increase in SMN protein with a greater than 2-fold median change from baseline within 4 weeks of treatment initiation.
-The increase was sustained throughout the treatment period (of at least 12 months) across all SMA types.
+In clinical trials for infantile-onset SMA and later-onset SMA patients, EVRYSDI led to an increase in SMN protein with a greater than 2-fold median change from baseline within 4 weeks of treatment initiation across all SMA types studied.
+The increase was sustained throughout the treatment period (of at least 24 months).